-The retrieval results from the Metop-A orbits during the period from September 2014 to February 2015 and from 30° N to 90° N are combined (twice a day, i.e. morning and afternoon overpasses) to produce maps of retrieved SO2 amount and altitude.
-Supplementary movie S1 shows the evolution of the plume for each day.
-The Holuhraun eruption is the main source of SO2 over that period.
-Other minor sources include SO2 emitted from intermittent volcanic activity on the Kamchatka peninsula, Etna volcano (28th December 2014, 1st, 2nd and 21st January 2015), and anthropogenic SO2 emissions from China/Beijing.
-Satellite observations at the pixel level do not provide sufficient information to distinguish between SO2 from Holuhraun and SO2 from other sources.
-For example, the elevated SO2 near Beijing on 21st December 2014 appears to be from an anthropogenic source, but the elevated SO2 in the same area on 31st December 2014 is from the Holuhraun eruption.
-In this study all the SO2 measured from 30° N to 90° N between September 2014 and February 2015 is referred to as Holuhraun SO2.
+The retrieval results from the Metop-A orbits during the period from September 2014 to February 2015 and from 30 to 90° N are combined (twice a day, i.e. morning and afternoon overpasses) to produce maps of retrieved SO_2 amount and altitude.
+The animation in the Supplement (S1) shows the evolution of the plume for each day.
+The Holuhraun eruption is the main source of SO_2 over that period.
+Other minor sources include SO_2 emitted from intermittent volcanic activity on the Kamchatka Peninsula, Etna volcano (28 December 2014, 1, 2 and 21 January 2015) and anthropogenic SO_2 emissions from Beijing, China.
+Satellite observations at the pixel level do not provide sufficient information to distinguish between SO_2 from Holuhraun and SO_2 from other sources.
+For example, the elevated SO_2 near Beijing on 21 December 2014 appears to be from an anthropogenic source, but the elevated SO_2 in the same area on 31 December 2014 is from the Holuhraun eruption.
+In this study all the SO_2 measured from 30 to 90° N between September 2014 and February 2015 is referred to as Holuhraun SO_2 .

-Over the course of six months the eruption plume dispersed across the Northern Hemisphere.
-Figure 1 shows the maximum SO_2 column amount retrieved during the six-month period and illustrates that SO_2 from the Holuhraun eruption was dispersed
+Over the course of 6 months the eruption plume dispersed across the Northern Hemisphere.
+Figure 1 shows the maximum SO2 column amount retrieved during the 6-month period and illustrates that SO2 from the Holuhraun eruption was dispersed over large parts of the Northern Hemisphere, including poleward of the Arctic circle.
+For the majority of the time, the plume circulated around the pole and the northern regions (see animation in S1), overpassing Scandinavia, eastern Europe, Russia, Greenland and Canada several times.
+The plume overpassed Europe on multiple occasions, most often northern Europe (Schmidt et al., 2015; Ialongo et al., 2015; Zerefos et al., 2017; Steensen et al., 2016; Twigg et al., 2016; Boichu et al., 2016), but also Italy (22 October 2014) and Spain, and reached as far south as Morocco, Algeria (on 5 and 6 November 2014 respectively) and the Greece-Macedonia-Albania region (5 and 6 January 2015).

-- over large parts of the Northern Hemisphere including poleward of the Arctic circle.
-For the majority of the time the plume circulated around the pole and the northern regions (see animation in Supplementary Material Movie S1), overpassing Scandinavia, Eastern Europe, Russia, Greenland and Canada several times.
-The plume overpassed Europe on multiple occasions, most often northern Europe (Schmidt et al., 2015; Ialongo et al., 2015; Zerefos et al., 2017; Steensen et al., 2016; Twigg et al., 2016; Boichu et al., 2016), but also Italy (22nd October 2014) and Spain and reaching as far south as Morocco and Algeria (on 5th and 6th November 2014 respectively) and Greece/Macedonia/Albania (5th and 6th January 2015). - IASI orbits are grouped into 12-hour intervals in order to have two maps, each day, of IASI retrieved SO_2 amount and altitude.
-These maps are gridded into 0.125° latitude and longitude boxes following Carboni et al. (2016).
-The SO_2 mass time-series is obtained by summing the mass values of the regularly gridded map for each 12-hour period.
-The same procedure has been used for the errors, this means that the sums of errors of grid boxes are considered as errors on the total masses (this could - be an error overestimation but we cannot consider the usual errors in quadrature due to the possible presence of systematic error, e.g. the errors are not independent).
-The time-series of SO_2 mass, together with the errors, are presented in the top plot of Figure 2.
-The largest SO_2 mass is found in September 2014 (up to 0.25 Tg) when the eruption was most powerful.
-The SO_2 mass decreases during October 2014 (with some peak values around 0.1 Tg) then increases around end of November/beginning December 2014 (up to 0.15 Tg).
-The SO_2 mass steadily declines during January and February 2015 as the eruption comes to - 30 an end.
-There is no detection of a SO_2 plume attached to the vent in the second half of February (and the SO_2 mass for this period, reaching a value up to 0.01 Tg, is from a non-Icelandic source).
+IASI orbits are grouped into 12 h intervals in order to have two maps each day of IASI-retrieved SO2 amount and altitude.
+These maps are gridded onto 0.125° latitude and longitude boxes following Carboni et al. (2016).
+The SO2 mass time series is obtained by summing the mass values of the regularly gridded map for each 12 h period.
+The same procedure has been used for the errors, this means that the sums of errors of grid boxes are considered as errors on the total masses (this could be an error overestimation but we cannot consider the usual errors in quadrature due to the possible presence of systematic error, e.g. the errors are not independent).
+The time series of SO2 mass, together with the errors, are presented in Fig. 2.
+The largest SO2 mass is found in September 2014 (up to 0.25 Tg), when the eruption was most powerful.
+The SO2 mass decreases during October 2014 (with some peak values around 0.1 Tg), then increases around end of November and beginning of December 2014 (up to 0.15 Tg).
+The SO2 mass steadily declines during January and February 2015 as the eruption comes to an end.
+There is no detection of a SO2 plume attached to the vent in the second half of February (and the SO2 mass for this period, reaching a value up to 0.01 Tg, is from a non-Icelandic source).